Hey folks!

 These are caricatures of people I am friends with on facebook!
 Some of them I know in real life, some of them I do not, but all of them were a lot of fun to draw.
 Here, have some blurby hotness about each one.

--Will: I have drawn this fellow before, but I didn't feel like the likeness was quite...there.
+drawn this fellow before, but I didn't feel like the likeness was quite...there.
 I know it's hard for you guys to know without a comparison, but I think this one looks more like him, I think.
 He is in fancy opera-singing attire.
 Or at least that's what I assume, considering the reference photo I used.

 -Tim: I don't know Tim that well, but he seems like a cool guy.
 And frankly, with those awesome tattoos and the epic sunglasses and mustache, how could I possibly resist?
 His tattoos are not entirely accurate, but it's the essence that counts the most when drawing in a cartoony style, and don't you forget it, kids!